jayryanj/URLookup/README.md

 ```
 npm install
 ```
 to install the dependencies.
-Once you've got that setup, you can run either the back-end, front-end, or both using the following commands.
+Once you've got that setup, you must contact me for API keys.

+You can run either the back-end, front-end, or both using the following commands.

 To run the back-end:
 ```